artur-deluca/psopt/docs/source/overview/install.rst

     pip install -e.[all]

-See the :ref:`contributing guide <contributing>` for further information on contributing
+See the :ref:`contributing` for further information on contributing

 Running the test suite
 ----------------------